 Emergency conditions are a result of natural changes in the Beach and Primary Dune Area, which threaten the public safety, health and welfare of the community within the North Nantasket Beach area.
-Moderate to major coastal storms, which include winter-type northeasters, tropical storms and the rare
+Moderate to major coastal storms, which include winter-type northeasters, tropical storms and the rare hurricane, generally consist of high onshore winds (sustained over 35 mph with stronger gusts) that work in conjunction with elevated tides and storm driven waves to produce storm surges and overwash.
+Major coastal flooding and beach erosion occurs at tide heights over 13.5'

-North Nantasket Beach.
-Winter storm 2008.
-Photograph courtesy Nancy Bilodeau. hurricane, generally consist of high onshore winds (sustained over 35 mph with stronger gusts) that work in conjunction with elevated tides and storm driven waves to produce storm surges and overwash.
-Major coastal flooding and beach erosion occurs at tide heights over 13.5' measured at Boston.
+measured in Boston.
 During such storm events the combined forces of wind and water may produce widespread flooding which is the greatest threat for an emergency.
 Although the dune may withstand, or delay flooding, storm surges that occur at high tide or continue to build through additional tide cycles can overtop or cause blowouts in the dune as flood waters move landward into homes, businesses, roads and parking areas carrying beach and dune sediments landward.
 Precipitation (i.e. rain; snow and ice) may also contribute to emergency conditions and are addressed under Winter Conditions.